Calhan Painted Mines, Colorado, USA, 2022

 Horca del Inca, Copacabana at Titicaca Lake, Bolivia, 2019

 Horca del Inca or Pachakata Is a pre-Incan astronomical observatory located on the Bolivian side of Lake Titicaca in Copacabana, a known area and departure base for most tours related to Inca culture.
-The megalithic work was wrongly named as “Inca Gallow” and only in the 70s, a researcher discovered its real purpose: solstice, the sunbeams light through the lintel of the thrilictic structure, marking the Ayamara New Year.
-7 structures used to be in place for astronomical studies, this the last one remaining standing.
+The megalithic work was wrongly named as “Inca Gallow” and only in the 70s, a researcher discover its real purpose: solstice, the sunbeams light through the lintel of the thrilictic structure, marking the Ayamara New Year.
+7 structures used to be in place for astronomical studies, this is the last one remaining standing.
 In fact, Pachakata in Aymara language means “place to measure time”

 The total exposure time of this Light Painting is 161sec. at ISO 100 using F6.3 on 24mm with the 24-105mm F4 Canon Lens.